apache/flink/docs/dev/best_practices.md

  * Exclude all `log4j` dependencies from all Flink dependencies: this causes Maven to ignore Flink's transitive dependencies to log4j.
  * Exclude the `slf4j-log4j12` artifact from Flink's dependencies: since we are going to use the slf4j to logback binding, we have to remove the slf4j to log4j binding.
  * Add the Logback dependencies: `logback-core` and `logback-classic`
  * Add dependencies for `log4j-over-slf4j`. `log4j-over-slf4j` is a tool which allows legacy applications which are directly using the Log4j APIs to use the Slf4j interface.
 Flink depends on Hadoop which is directly using Log4j for logging.
-Therefore we need to redirect all logger calls from Log4j to Slf4j which is in turn logging to Logback.
+Therefore, we need to redirect all logger calls from Log4j to Slf4j which is in turn logging to Logback.

 Please note that you need to manually add the exclusions to all new Flink dependencies you are adding to the pom file.